Chiral differential operators: formal loop group actions and associated modules: Introduction

-This paper investigates two related topics about CDOs on \emph{smooth} manifolds: (i) their interactions with smooth Lie group actions and (ii) construction of geometrically meaningful modules.
-First, anticipating an interpretation of CDOs in terms of ``formal loops'' (\`a la Kapranov-Vasserot), we study how a Lie group action on a manifold can be lifted to a ``formal loop group action'' on an algebra of CDOs.
-This turns out to be a condition on the equivariant first Pontrjagin class.
-The case of a principal bundle receives particular attention and gives rise to a vertex algebra that plays an important role in the rest of the paper (perhaps in the overall theory as well).
-Using the abovementioned ``formal loop group actions'' and semi-infinite cohomology, we then introduce a construction of modules over CDOs.
-Intuitively, each of these modules should be the space of sections of some vector bundle over a ``formal loop space'', as a module over ``differential operators''.
-The first example we study leads to a new and more conceptual construction of an arbitrary algebra of CDOs.
-The other example, called the spinor module, may be useful for formalizing the physical meaning of the Witten genus for smooth string manifolds.
+This paper concerns CDOs on \emph{smooth} manifolds.
+In the first half, we study how a Lie group action on a manifold can be lifted to a ``formal loop group action'' on an algebra of CDOs.
+It turns out that the existence of such actions is a condition on the equivariant first Pontrjagin class, and they are parametrised by certain Cartan cochains.
+The case of a principal bundle receives particular attention and gives rise to a type of vertex algebras of great interest.
+The study of ``formal loop group actions'' on CDOs is not entirely new.
+For example, it is well-known that the left and right multiplications of a simple Lie group on itself can be lifted to a commuting pair of affine Lie algebra actions on any algebra of CDOs. \cite{GMS4} Also, the equivariant chiral de Rham complex of Lian and Linshaw may be viewed as a particular differential graded version of our construction. \cite{LL}

+In the second half of the paper, we introduce a construction of modules over CDOs using the above ``formal loop group actions'' and semi-infinite cohomology.
+This construction is quite analogous to that of associated vector bundles with connection, and includes as a special case a construction of Wakimoto modules. \cite{FF,Voronov.Wakimoto} The first example we study leads to a new conceptual description of an arbitrary algebra of CDOs.
+For some homogeneous spaces, this description of CDOs has been given before. \cite{GMS4} Another example of our construction, called the spinor module, may be useful for understanding the geometric meaning of the Witten genus for smooth string manifolds.

 The following is a more detailed overview of the paper.